KallistiOS/KallistiOS/doc/FAQ.md

 This section is NOT legal advice.
 It's just a help to people who are having trouble with the myriad free software / "open source" licenses.
+If you need legal advice, we suggest contacting a professional.

 ### What is the new BSD/KOS license?
 What exactly do its terms mean?
 Can I make a proprietary / "closed source" program using KOS?
 Can I distribute "forked" versions of KOS?